Privacy policy.

 How data is collected

-Personal data is collected from clients in a variety of ways.
-Typically, this will start when a client makes an initial enquiry through my website, via email or via counselling directories, such as the Counselling Directory, BACP, welldoing.org, wearekiku.com or Psychology Today.
+Personal data is collected from clients in various ways.
+Typically, this process begins when a client makes an initial enquiry through my website, via email, or via counselling directories, such as the Counselling Directory, BACP, insurance companies, or Psychology Today.
 Such enquiries often contain personal information such as a client’s name, email address, and phone number.
-Such data will be processed for the proper and necessary administration of counselling and therapy services on the basis of consent.
-Data will continue to be collected during the initial 15-minute free consultation and following a client’s first and subsequent appointments.
+Such data will be processed for the proper and necessary administration of counselling and therapy services, based on consent.
+Data will be collected during the initial 15-minute free consultation and at the client’s first and subsequent appointments.

-I may receive information about a client from their GP or other health care provider regarding a client referral or, with a client’s permission, additional information that will help me continue with their treatment.
-I may also hold the results of tests that a client has undertaken as part of the therapeutic process relevant to their treatment.
+I may receive information about a client from their GP, insurer or other healthcare provider regarding a client referral or, with a client’s permission, additional information that will help me continue with their treatment.
+I may also hold the results of tests that a client has undertaken as part of the therapeutic process, which are relevant to their treatment.

-All client data is stored electronically, and in the unlikely event that information is written in paper form, this will be transferred directly to our electronic client record and the paper copy destroyed.
+All client data is stored electronically.
+In the unlikely event that information is written in paper form, it will be transferred directly to our electronic client record, and the paper copy will be destroyed.

 Personal data collected

-Certain personal data is collected to ensure I can work safely and professionally with my clients, in line with the ethical guidelines as set out by the National Counselling Society and the British Psychological Society.
-Personal data relates to any such data through which a client can be identified.
-The personal data I will hold on a client may include personal or special categories data, such as:
+Certain personal data is collected to ensure I can work safely and professionally with my clients, in line with the ethical guidelines as set out by the HCPC.
+Personal data refers to any information that can be used to identify a client.
+The personal data I will hold on a client may include personal or special categories of data, such as:

-• GP name, address and contact details – this information is needed if, through the therapeutic process, a client and I agreed that I might contact their GP to discuss their welfare, diagnosis, treatment plan or appropriate safety procedures.
+GP name, address, and contact details – this information is needed if, through the therapeutic process, a client and I agree that I might contact their GP to discuss their welfare, diagnosis, treatment plan, or appropriate safety procedures.
 Additionally, if I were to become concerned for a client’s safety, I may decide to contact their GP or the emergency services

 Special categories data include more sensitive personal information that requires a higher degree of protection, such as:

-• Initial assessment information – including information submitted through my website’s contact form and obtained during the initial 15-minute consultation and first few sessions.
-I will only collect what is relevant and necessary, including details concerning any medication, previous treatment or other health-related issues that may be relevant.
+Initial assessment information – including information submitted through my website’s contact form, obtained during the initial 15-minute consultation, collated in the “basic medical history, health hygiene & identity” form and during the first few sessions.
+I will only collect what is relevant and necessary, including details concerning any medication, previous treatment or other health-related issues.

-• Session notes – these include the date and time of attendance and brief notes on important themes from the session
+Session notes – these include the date and time of attendance and notes on important themes from the session

-• Gender, ethnicity, sexuality and marital status – concerning discussions within our therapy sessions.
-This is not information that I would actively request as standard but may be included in session notes where relevant
+Gender, ethnicity, sexuality and marital status – concerning discussions within our therapy sessions.
+While there are questions relating to intersectional identities within the Medical history questionnaire, this is optional and signposted as freely given, should a client feel that it would be beneficial to incorporate into our session plan.
+This is not information that I would actively request as compulsory, but will be included in notes where relevant and considered important by the client

-Special categories data is collected to ensure an appropriate level of care can be provided and determine whether any reasonable adjustments are required during therapy sessions.
+Special categories data are collected to ensure an appropriate level of care can be provided, to gain a better understanding of how these aspects of client experience may inform their mental health history, and to determine whether any reasonable adjustments are required during therapy sessions.
 Data are held securely and not shared with anyone without explicit consent.
 Any special categories data is processed based on one of the following assumptions:

-Less commonly, I may process this type of information where it is needed for legal claims, to protect a client’s interests (or someone else's interests) when they are not capable of giving their consent, or where they have already made the information public.
+Less commonly, I may process this type of information when it is necessary for legal claims, to protect a client’s interests (or those of another person) when they are unable to give their consent, or when the information has already been made public.

 As with all cases of seeking consent from the client, they will have complete control over their decision to give or withhold consent.
-Similarly, consent, once provided, may be withdrawn.
+Similarly, consent, once provided, may be withdrawn at any time.
 There will be no consequences where consent is withheld or withdrawn.
 However, in certain circumstances, withdrawal of consent may inhibit the ability to continue with counselling sessions.

 Data storage